 Uptrends turn into downtrends.

 And a lot of times there’s no trend at all, just moving sideways.

-Here’s how I use them for scalping:
+Here’s how I use them for scalping or day trading:

 It seems simple, right?

 But it has some limitations.